Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Conclusion

 \section{Conclusion}

-We have performed a sample complexity analysis of algorithms for estimating the policy gradient in the context of nearly deterministic dynamical systems.
-We have studied a popular but somewhat narrow setting, and leave much room for future work---e.g., to better understanding the sample complexity of optimizing $J(\theta)$, and to studying the sample complexity of learning a generalizable model.
+We have analyzed the sample complexity of algorithms for estimating the policy gradient for nearly deterministic dynamical systems.
+Future work includes leveraging these results in safe reinforcement learning algorithms, and understanding the sample complexity of optimizing $J(\theta)$.